buildscientist/vrrdl-ws/README.md

 VRRDL Web Service
 =================
 VRRDL-WS is a Java based RESTful web service built using [Jersey](http://jersey.java.net) a REST JAX-RS framework.
-JSON is used the data interchange mechanism using using [Jackson](http://jackson.codehaus.org).
+JSON is used as the data interchange mechanism using [Jackson](http://jackson.codehaus.org).

 Installing VRRDL Web Service